deb14/Gettingandcleaningdata/README.md

 5.Create a tidy dataset and save it in the working directory (tidydata.txt)

-Note: While running the code user need to set the working directory in th evairable "loc"
+Note: While running the code user need to set the working directory in the vairable "loc"

 ==================================================================
 Data information: